Commands (commands

 Currently, only commands starting with /

-are recognized by Telegram and, thus, by the command handling done by the grammY core library.
+are recognized by Telegram and, consequently, by the command handling done by the grammY core library.
 In some occasions, you might want to change that and use a custom prefix for your bot.
 That is made possible by the prefix

 option, which will tell the commands plugin to look for that prefix when trying to identify a command.